orchid-initiative/postpartum-larc/documentation/PROJECT_CHARTER.md

 ## Project Goals
 - Create a tool to analyze data from the synthetic patient database
 - Generate a report with this tool detailing various health metrics as specified by the client
+- Have a functional code repository approved by Rhonda in time to be used for job applications

 ## Deliverables
 * A report of the synthetic data with the following parameters/features: